ZARIT BURDEN INTERVIEW (ZBI)

 Dr. Zarit received his PhD from the Committee on Human Development at the University of Chicago, with emphases in adult development and aging and clinical psychology.

 Dr. Zarit held extensive leadership positions.
-He is a former editor of the journal, Aging & Mental Health, former member of the Board of Directors of the National Adult Day Services Association, and former member of the Board of Directors of the Alzheimer’s Association.
-He served on study sections for the National Institute on Aging and chaired the Aging Subcommittee of the National Institute of Mental Health.
-He was chair of the Behavioral and Social Sciences Division of the Gerontological Society of America, President of
+He is past editor of the journal, Aging & Mental Health and member of the Board of Directors of the National Adult Day Services Association.
+Among past positions, he served on study sections for the National Institute on Aging and chaired the Aging Subcommittee of the National Institute of Mental Health.
+He was chair of the Behavioral and Social Sciences Division of the Gerontological Society of America, President of the Adult Development and Aging Division and the Clinical Geropsychology section of the American Psychological Association, a member and first chair of the Committee on Aging of the American Psychological Association, and a member of the board of directors, Alzheimer’s Association.
+He was head of the Department of Human Development and Family Studies at the Pennsylvania State University from 2003 to 2014, and previously was Associate Director of the Gerontology Center.

 Dr. Zarit has published over 300 articles and chapters as well as several books.

-Please read Dr. Zarit’s blog: The Gift of Aging: The Baby Boomer’s Guide to Midlife and Beyond
+Please read Dr. Zarit’s blog: The Gift of Aging: The Baby Boomer’s Guide to Midlife and Beyond.

-Please view Dr. Zarit’s CV
+Please view Dr. Zarit’s CV.

 Contact Us